Easy mummy Halloween cookies are made with store-bought cookies, pre-made fondant, and frosting.

-To make the cookies, roll and cut the fondant out in to 10 circles.
-Cut the top 1/4 of your white circles off, spread with a little melted chocolate chips on the bottom and press down on the top of your cookies to get the piece of fondant to stick.
+To make the cookies, roll and cut the fondant out into 10 circles.
+Cut the top 1/4 of your white circles off.
+Melt chocolate chips in your microwave.
+Use the melted chocolate chips to “glue” the fondant onto the bottom, and press down on the top of your cookies to get the piece of fondant to stick.

 - Take a piece of white fondant the size of a tennis ball and roll into a ball with your hands.

 Use a rolling pin to roll it out thin and flat.